mhkmcp/mhkmcp/README.md

 **mhkmcp/mhkmcp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Software Developer (Python and JS):
+Software Developer (Python and JavaScript):
 ---

 - 🔭 I’m currently working on **[Ada Asia](https://ada-asia.com)**